MatSim91/Milestone-Project-2-Memory-Game/README.md

 - Interactive Modal pop-up on game.html page - When game is finished the pop up appears with the game stats and with the "Play again" button.

 - Trophies score rating - Based on the number of actions that were performed by player.
-If actions are less than eight the player gets three trophies.
-If actions are between nine and thirteen player gets two trophies.
-Anything above forteen actions player gets one star.
+If actions are less than ten the player gets three trophies.
+If actions are between eleven and fifteen player gets two trophies.
+Anything above sixteen actions player gets one star.

 - Restart button - Players can restart the game and the game stats at any time by clicking on the restart icon.